 The online system will be open for applications beginning

 We accept applications for fall admission only.

 We strongly recommend early submission.
-Late or incomplete applications will not be accepted.
+Late or incomplete applications will not be reviewed.
 We do not make exceptions to this rule.
 It is the applicant’s responsibility to make sure that all application materials are submitted by the deadline, including transcripts, reference letters, and GRE scores.
 Do not submit any materials that are not required by our program.
 Unsolicited hard copy materials will not be seen by the admissions committee.

 You will need to complete the secure online application for the University of Oregon Environmental Studies Program.
 When choosing your major from the drop-down menu, make sure you click on the correct major name for the degree you want.
 Our Master’s major is Environmental Studies.
-A $50 non-refundable fee (credit card or e-check) for domestic students and a $90 non-refundable fee for international students is required by the Office of Admissions for the Graduate Admissions Application; payment is the last step for the applicant in filling out the online application.
+A $70 non-refundable fee (credit card or e-check) for domestic students and a $90 non-refundable fee for international students is required by the Office of Admissions for the Graduate Admissions Application; payment is the last step for the applicant in filling out the online application.
 You may edit your application until you have paid the fee; after that time you have access only to monitor the application to ensure it is complete by the deadline.
 For this reason, be sure to keep your login credentials (user name and password) in a safe place.

 In the course of completing the application, you will upload your resume, statement of purpose, and transcripts, and will enter general information.
 In order to complete the online application, you will need the following information:

 - Personal information (input)